fkneist/udacity-nd9991-project7/README.md

 ## Design Decisions
 * Rolling deployment or blue/green deployment: rolling deployment
 * AWS Kubernetes as a Service, or build your own Kubernetes cluster: AWS Kubernetes as a Service
+* What to deploy: simple nginx hosted site with custom HTML

 ## Deploy Instructions